theluqmn/Matta/README.md

 This is a general-purpose, all-in-one Discord bot designed to be helpful and customisable according to the exact needs and wants, requirements and situations of servers and communities.

-Made using Python, pycord fork of the discord library.
+Made using Python, Pycord fork of the discord library.
 Some JSON is used for data saving.
 Ping me on Discord via the server if you would like to be a contributor.
+Commands anf different scripts are separated using cogs extensions with Pycord.

 This repo includes an overview of how to run the bot, and the default commands.